oxygenium-network/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/SignatureSchema.md

 val isValid = MySignatureSchema.verify(message, signature, publicKey)
 ```
 ## Questions:
- 1. What is the purpose of the `alephium.crypto` package?
+ 1. What is the purpose of the `oxygenium.crypto` package?
-- The `alephium.crypto` package contains traits for private keys, public keys, and signatures, as well as a signature schema that defines methods for generating and verifying signatures.
+- The `oxygenium.crypto` package contains traits for private keys, public keys, and signatures, as well as a signature schema that defines methods for generating and verifying signatures.

 2. What is the difference between `generatePriPub()` and `secureGeneratePriPub()`?
 - `generatePriPub()` and `secureGeneratePriPub()` both generate a private-public key pair, but `secureGeneratePriPub()` is intended to be more secure and may take longer to execute.